Globally Consistent ESG Reporting has been saved

-- Deloitte represented WEF in the TRWG technical program.
-Furthermore, Deloitte acted as a facilitator, together with WEF and the Impact Management Project (IMP), to the joint work of the ‘Group of 5’ on both their Statement of Intent and prototype climate-related financial disclosure standard
+- Deloitte has acted as a facilitator, together with WEF and the Impact Management Project (IMP), to the joint work of the ‘Group of 5’ on both their Statement of Intent and prototype climate-related financial disclosure standard

-- In addition to supporting the development of metrics on stakeholder capitalism as part of the WEF IBC’s project, Deloitte is leading its work to convene and accelerate moves to global standards
+- In addition to supporting the development of metrics on stakeholder capitalism as part of the WEF/IBC project, Deloitte is leading its work to convene and accelerate moves to global standards

 - Deloitte is a global signatory to TCFD and reports in line with its recommendations and is directly represented on the TCFD taskforce

-The standards should be global so that they can be brought into regulation around the world to achieve harmonization.
+The standards should be global.
 The issues at stake are global, investors and other stakeholders are often global, and many companies operate and source through global value chains.

-Deloitte supports a baseline global reporting standard for sustainability to be developed by the ISSB, which jurisdictions can further supplement.
-We therefore encourage the closest collaboration between jurisdictions, the ISSB and other international sustainability standard-setters to achieve the greatest possible international convergence.
-This is consistent with the statement of support at COP26 and prior statements by the G7 and G20 ministers of finance and central bank governors.
+Deloitte supports a baseline global reporting standard for sustainability to be developed by the IFRSF, which jurisdictions can further supplement.
+We, therefore, encourage the closest collaboration between jurisdictions, the future ISSB and other international sustainability standard-setters to achieve the greatest possible international convergence.
+This is consistent with statements by the G7 and G20 ministers of finance and central bank governors.

 To achieve disclosures of the necessary quality, companies need to implement high-quality mechanisms for oversight, controls and verification, including assurance, applying the same rigor as for financial reporting.
 Independent assurance can enhance the credibility and reliability of information that corporations disclose.

-3 The work of the ‘Group of 5’ was facilitated by Deloitte, the World Economic Forum and the Impact Management Project.
+The work of the ‘Group of 5’ has been facilitated by Deloitte, the World Economic Forum and the Impact Management Project.